kubeflow/katib/examples/MinikubeDemo.md

 ### Default Metrics Collector

-The default metrics will be collect from the StdOut of workers.
+The default metrics collector collects metrics from the StdOut of workers.
-It is deploy as a cronjob.
+It is deployed as a cronjob.
 It will collect and report metrics periodically.
-It collect metrics through k8s pod log API.
+It collects metrics through k8s pod log API.
-You should print logs {metrics name}={value} style.
+You should print logs in {metrics name}={value} style.
-In the above demo, the objective value name is Validation-accuracy and the metrics are accuracy, your training code should print like this.
+In the above demo, the objective value name is *Validation-accuracy* and the metrics are [*accuracy*], so your training code should print like below.
 ```
 epoch 1:
 batch1 accuracy=0.3